databricks/terraform-provider-databricks/docs/resources/instance_profile.md

   instance_profile_id = databricks_instance_profile.this.id
 }
 ```

 ## Usage with Databricks SQL serverless

-When the instance profile ARN and its associated IAM role ARN don't match and the instance profile is intended for use with Databricks SQL serverless, the `iam_role_arn` parameter can be specified
+When the instance profile ARN and its associated IAM role ARN don't match and the instance profile is intended for use with Databricks SQL serverless, the `iam_role_arn` parameter can be specified.

 ```hcl
 data "aws_iam_policy_document" "sql_serverless_assume_role" {